BruttiF27/BalanceManager/README.md

+# Description
-This small project is about making an application to track transactions from a common budget.
-Ideally, it can be used by one or more people.
+BalanceManager is a small Java project that aims to make a record of transactions from a common budget.

-A better and more explicative description will be put up as soon as possible.
+# Features
+- Will have some, eventually

+# How to install
+- Not ready yet

+# How to run
+- Not ready yet

+# Tools used
+- Nothing special yet

+# Roadmap
+Backend:
+- A more solid and safe code structure
+- More tests
+- More error handling

+Frontend:
+- Interactive GUI
+- Graphs